 Catchment Population Trends

-The tables/graphs below show a simple comparison of average salmon and trout densities across the temporal sites on the Clwyd catchment since 2013.
-NB - no surveys were carried out in 2012 due to an alteration in the programme, covid restrictions cancelled all surveys in 2020.
+The tables/graphs below show a simple comparison of average salmon and trout densities across the temporal sites on the Clwyd catchment since 2015.
+NB - covid restrictions cancelled all surveys in 2020.
 NA stands for not applicable.